The Anglo-American World is predominantly a Protestant and religious world: reformed Christianity largely influenced the culture and ideals.

 - Absence of residential integration between Catholics and Protestants: the two communities live in separate quarters.
 This problem is responsible for the presence of ghettos in Belfast or Derry.

 - Persistence of job discrimination for the catholic minority in Northern Ireland.
-Although discrimination was formerly declared illegal in 1979, Å¸ of the jobless in Northern Ireland are Catholics.
+Although discrimination was formerly declared illegal in 1979, many of the jobless in Northern Ireland are Catholics.

-B. Other protestant denominations
+Other protestant denominations

-- The Congregationalists: emerged as the old puritan separatists.
+The Congregationalists: emerged as the old Puritan separatists.
 In England and Wales, they have recently merged with the Presbyterians to become the united-reformed church.
 But this union was impossible in Scotland, where Presbyterianism is established as the official church.

-- The Baptists: were created in England in 1609 by John Smyth.
+The Baptists: were created in England in 1609 by John Smyth.
 Their action is very important in the USA (especially in the South).
 Famous Baptists: Martin Luther King, Billy Graham, Jimmy Carter.

-- The Quakers: were founded by the Englishman George Fox in 1650.
+The Quakers: were founded by the Englishman George Fox in 1650.
 They have no clergy at all and advocate pacifism (peace and love).
 Their influence is very important in charities and education.
 They played a decisive role in business and capitalism: Barclay founded an important banking company and Cadbury a chocolate company.
 The Quakers also founded two American states: Pennsylvania and Rhode Island, both famous for their religious tolerance and democratic institutions.

-- The Methodists: were created by an Englishman called John Wesley in the middle of the 18th century.
-Methodism started as protest against conservatism and formalism in the Church of England.
+The Methodists: were created by an Englishman called John Wesley in the middle of the 18th century.
+Methodism started as a protest against conservatism and formalism in the Church of England.
 Popular movement insisting on individual freedom and personal enthusiasm.

-IV.
 The influence of Protestantism

 Protestantism and more especially Bible reading in English represent the major origins of the Anglo-American moral and intellectual traditions.
 It greatly influenced native traditions but it was also influenced by those different traditions.

-A. Influence on politics and economics
+Influence on politics and economics

 Protestantism advocated individual freedom and more democracy in Church matters.
 The Anglo-American tradition emphasizes on the notion of respect for civic liberties and insists on the necessity for minimum intervention from the state in everyday life.

-Therefore, both libertarianism and liberalism may be said to be consequence of Protestantism.
+Therefore, both libertarianism and liberalism may be said to be the consequence of Protestantism.
 Parliamentary institutions were first adopted in England before the Reformation but the progressive desacralization of monarchy and the rule of pluralism through the creation of political parties are legacies of Protestantism.

-But in both cases, local authorities have their own say in political matters.
+But in both cases, local authorities have their say in political matters.
 The American regime is federal while the British system applies the rule of subsidiarity; i.e. decisions are taken at the lowest possible level.

-B. Influence on culture and society
+Influence on culture and society

 Sometimes, the state is committed to social issues: the Welfare State in GB was set up in 1945 to protect national health and social security but there is no Welfare State in the USA.

 Because of its religious diversity, the Anglo-American World inherited a great sense of compromise in a general context of striking social and cultural contrast.